Frequently Asked Questions

 What is the timing for the new JEA Headquarters project?

-Site work for the new JEA Headquarters is expected to begin in the third quarter of 2020, with construction expected to continue through spring 2022, barring delays due to inclement weather or other unforeseen factors.
+Site work for the new JEA Headquarters began September 2020, with construction expected to continue through spring 2022, barring delays due to inclement weather or other unforeseen factors.

 Who is paying for the new JEA Headquarters?